alexgorbatchev/crc/README.md

 ## Features

+* Version 3 is 3-4 times faster than version 2.
 * Pure JavaScript implementation, no dependencies.
 * Provides CRC Tables for optimized calculations.
 * Provides support for the following CRC algorithms: